Hot Work Training – [Complete Video Training Package]

 This hot work permit training video will help your welders and job site comply with the OSHA hot work permit guidelines.
 As you know, whether your employees are welding, brazing, grinding, soldering, or cutting, the tools of their trade create an environment where sparks fly, and fire dangers are real.
 That is why making sure your workforce understands the OSHA hot work permitting process and your facility implements the permits correctly.

 This Hot Work Permit Training Covers These Important Topics:

-- The types of fire hazards that exist with any welding, soldering, brazing or other hot work (flammable liquids, vapors, accumulated grease or oil, etc)
+- The fire hazards with welding, soldering, brazing, heat treating, hot riveting, or other hot work (flammable liquids, vapors, accumulated grease or oil, etc.)

 - What specific items need to be included in the Hot Work Permit?

 - How to develop a checklist of hazards that may exist in the hot work area

 - What are some examples that would be found on a hot work checklist? (all fire sprinklers and hoses must be working properly, combustibles must be moved at least 35 feet away from the work site, combustibles that can’t be moved must be protected by welding curtains, fire-resistant blankets, or screens, etc.)